 What Are the 2025 Rules for Personal Conveyance?

-Personal conveyance is one of those trucking topics that every CDL driver hears about, but not everyone fully understands.
-At its core, personal conveyance means driving a commercial motor vehicle (CMV) for personal, off-duty reasons after you’ve been relieved from work and all responsibility to the motor carrier.
+Personal conveyance is one of those trucking topics that every CDL driver has heard about, but not everyone fully understands.
+At its core, personal conveyance means driving a commercial motor vehicle (CMV) for personal, off-duty reasons after you have been relieved from work and all responsibility to the motor carrier.

 How Personal Conveyance Works